 I had tons of posters on my bedroom wall as a teenager back in the 1990s.
-But among the mini billboards for Trainspotting, Pulp Fiction, and Independence Day were two that I took most pride in: My huge promo shot for Batman Returns, featuring Michelle Pfeiffer’s Catwoman and, most importantly of all, my signed photo of Gates McFadden as Doctor Beverly Crusher from Star Trek: The Next Generation.
+But among the mini billboards for Trainspotting, Pulp Fiction, and Independence Day were two that I took most pride in — my huge promo shot for Batman Returns, featuring Michelle Pfeiffer’s Catwoman and, most importantly of all, my signed photo of Gates McFadden as Doctor Beverly Crusher from Star Trek: The Next Generation.

 To me, these actors had portrayed two standout characters of the early 1990s (and late 1980s).
-They were a perfect complement to each other, too.
+They were a perfect complement to each other, as well.
 Whereas Pfeiffer’s Catwoman was all burn-down-the-old-system and give a giant middle finger to the patriarchy, McFadden’s Doctor Beverly Crusher was the very definition of making it in a new system where it’s possible to rise to a position of power no matter what your life circumstance.

-Doctor Beverly Crusher places no limits on herself, nor does the Star Trek universe ask her to: She’s a single mom, the leading medical officer on the Federation’s flagship, a former head of Starfleet Medical and, in one version of the future, the captain of a starship.
+Doctor Beverly Crusher places no limits on herself, nor does the Star Trek universe ask her to — she’s a single mom, the leading medical officer on the Federation’s flagship, a former head of Starfleet Medical and, in one version of the future, the captain of a starship.
 To my mind, she’s the greatest of all Star Trek doctors, and with so much new Star Trek in the works I can’t wait (I hope!) to see her on my screen again in the future.
 But in the meantime, and without further ado, here are all the times Doctor Crusher proved that she’s the greatest Star Trek doctor.

 1. When she had a boss attitude in practically every scene of "Remember Me"